aws/aws-cdk-go/awscdk/customresources/README.md

 	 // must be assumable by the `lambda.amazonaws.com` service principal
 	Timeout: awscdk.Duration_Minutes(jsii.Number(10)),
 	 // defaults to 2 minutes
+	MemorySize: jsii.Number(1025),
+	 // defaults to 512 if installLatestAwsSdk is true
 	LogGroup: logs.NewLogGroup(this, jsii.String("AwsCustomResourceLogs"), &LogGroupProps{
 		Retention: logs.RetentionDays_ONE_DAY,
 	}),